zayronxio/Chaac-weather/README.md

 - The current weather information is provided by the Open Mateo API.
 - use the weather system icons.
 - both open mateo with this widget are open source
+- option to set temperature in celsius or fahrenheit
+- 3 different APIs to establish geographic coordinates via IP
+- easily editable bash and qml code

 ## system requirements